oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

 * An Autonomous Database has been created.
 * A wallet has been downloaded.
+* One-way TLS connection has been configured.
+* Please Note: On few Beta versions of Mac OS, the wallet less code might not work
 <!-- * One-way TLS connection has been configured. -->

 ## Task 1: Install python